holy-the-sea/CP2AT/README.md

 7. Find your textures in the new `[AT]` folder!

 ## Known Issues
-Furniture conversion will not fully work if the CP's `content.json` changes more than one row of furniture sprites at a time.
+* Furniture conversion will not fully work if the CP's `content.json` changes more than one row of furniture sprites at a time.
 Will maybe be fixed in future update.

-Craftables conversions will also not fully work in the same scenario.
+* * Craftables conversions will also not fully work in the same scenario.
 Will work on this.
+* `furnitureFront` conversion is not currently thoroughly tested, please check those textures carefully after the script is done.

 ## To-Do:
 * Extend script to function for springobjects, animals, etc.